Buddy Cianci: Mayor of Providence, 1991–2002

 During Cianci's second run as mayor, beginning in 1991, the city of Providence entered its "Renaissance phase".

 During his tenure, Providence became visibly cleaner and more tourist-friendly.
 Cianci brought the Providence Bruins hockey team to Rhode Island from Maine and pushed to further several projects in the city, including new hotels, the Providence Place shopping mall and the Fleet Skating Center.
 He also helped to orchestrate the establishment of the summer weekend festivals known as WaterFire in downtown Providence, which continues to bring up to 100,000 people to the downtown area alone on the summer nights it takes place.

 Mayor's Own Marinara Sauce

-In 1995, Cianci launched a brand of tomato sauce, "Mayor's Own Marinara Sauce."
+In 1995, Cianci launched a brand of tomato sauce, "Mayor's Own Marinara Sauce".
 It was claimed that proceeds from sales were "Benefiting Providence School Children" and helped hundreds of students attend college.
-However, an August 2014 Associated Press report found that "in recent years, no money from the sauce's sales has been donated to Cianci's charity scholarship fund."
+However, an August 2014 Associated Press (AP) report found that "in recent years, no money from the sauce's sales has been donated to Cianci's charity scholarship fund."
 From 2009 to 2012, the sauce made a total of $3 in income, longtime Cianci adviser Charles Mansolillo told the AP.
 In 2009, they lost $2,200 on the sauce, Mansolillo said.
 The following year, they made $2,974, while in 2011, they lost $2,969.
 In 2012, they made $2,198 profit, he said.
-That adds up to a profit of just $3 during the 4-year period."
+That adds up to a profit of just $3 during the four-year period.